SauliusPadegimas/react-snake-game/README.md

 ## Classic snake game
-Made with React, useReducer hook
+Made with React, useReducer hook.
+When snake grows up, it moves faster too!

 [I've published it here, for you to try](https://sauliuspadegimas.github.io/react-snake-game/)
 ### You can use your keyboard too!